robotology/human-dynamics-estimation/README.md

 The information coming from the sensors come in the form of the `IWear` [YARP interface](https://www.yarp.it/group__dev__iface.html), for more reference on how those are generated please refer to [`Wearables`](https://github.com/robotology/wearables).
 All the information exchanged among the HDE devices trough implmented in this project (`IHumanDynamics`, `IHumanState`, `IHumanWrench`) and can be published among a network using the coreresponding wrapper devices

-A possible architecture itegrating wearable sensors and HDE is described in the following scheme:
+A possible architecture integrating wearable sensors and HDE is described in the following scheme:
 <img src="misc/hde_scheme.png">

 ## Dependencies